SolraBizna/ars-emu/HARDWARE.md

 (If you are implementing an emulator or a homebrew program, you probably do not need the rest of this section.)

 Developer cartridges have an RS-232 port built-in.
 It's a standard DB-25 connector, except that the cartridge side seems to require +12V on pin 9 and -12V on pin 10.
 There is evidence that this was compatible with the serial ports used on Eiling minicomputers, but unfortunately more information on that topic is hard to come by.
-(Most third-party development couldn't actually have been on Eiling minicomputers—they weren't exactly common—but I haven't yet found any information on adapters, etc. for non-Eiling hardware.)
+(Most third-party development couldn't actually have been on Eiling minicomputers—they weren't exactly common—but I haven't yet found any firsthand information on adapters, etc. for non-Eiling hardware.)

 When the ARS is running, the port is mapped to `$0247`.
 Reading it returns the next byte in the read buffer, or sets the V bit if another byte isn't available yet.
 Writing it puts another byte into the write buffer, or sets the V bit if there wasn't yet room in the buffer.
 The serial port is hardcoded to 19200 baud, 8 data bits, 1 stop bit, odd parity.
-Hardware flow control is used, and several of the more exotic pins seem to be connected to the IPL, but I haven't found any way to do anything with those from ARS software.
+Hardware flow control is used.
+Nearly every pin on the connector goes somewhere on the board, but I haven't found any uses for them.

 ## IPL